wooorm/emphasize/readme.md

 ## What is this?

-This package wraps [highlight.js][highlight] through [`lowlight`][lowlight] to output ANSI syntax highlighting instead of HTML.
+This package wraps [`lowlight`][github-lowlight] to output ANSI syntax highlighting instead of HTML.

-`highlight.js`, through lowlight, supports 190+ programming languages.
+It can support 190+ programming languages.
-Supporting all of them requires a lot of code.
-That’s why there are three entry points for `emphasize`:

-*   `lib/core.js` — 0 languages
-*   `lib/common.js` (default) — 37 languages
-*   `lib/all.js` — 192 languages

-Bundled, minified, and gzipped, those are roughly 9.7 kB, 47 kB, and 290 kB.

 ## When should I use this?